 Below: Hedge Bindweed will also be found with this wonderful pink banding to the outer edge of the petals.

 Below: A comparison of Hedge Bindweed (on the left in both photos) and Field Bindweed, C. arvensis, (on the right in both photos).
 Hedge Bindweed is much larger in width and length and Field Bindweed does not have the large cup-like bracts surrounding the calyx.

 Notes: Eloise Butler first introduced Hedge Bindweed to the Garden in Sept.
-1909.
+1909 and more plants in 1925.
 It was listed on Martha Crone's list of Garden plants from 1951 as Great Bindweed.
 This plant is considered to be native to the state by the Minnesota DNR.
 It is found in most Minnesota counties with widely scattered exceptions and in all of North America except the very far north Canadian Provinces.
 Several states in the south have considered it a noxious weed.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.